Configuration Settings

 Command Line

-You can temporarily override some of the settings in mk/config.mk by setting them either in your environment or on the make command line.
+The default settings in mk/config.mk can be manually overridden by explicitly setting them on the make command line.

-For example, this command will build the demo image variant and open QEMU.
+For example, the following command builds the demo image variant and loads it into QEMU:

 make CONFIG_NAME=demo qemu

-Overriding the settings in this way is only temporary.
-Also, if you are using Podman Build, some settings may be ignored, so you are best to use .config.
+Overriding settings in this way is only temporary, however.
+Additionally, for those using the Podman Build, some settings may be ignored when using this method.
+For best results, use .config.

 Architecture Names